 Oil massage (Abhyanga) softens, cleanses, and tones the skin, making it look lustrous.
 It balances Vata dosha and increases strength, stamina, and longevity.
 It promotes sleep, improves vision, removes fatigue, and slows down aging.

 Proper oil massage (Abhyanga) therapy usually takes 30 – 40 minutes.

 According to the ancient Ayurvedic scholar Charaka, Vata dominates in the sense of touch (Sparshanendriya) and its location is the skin (Tvacha).
 Oil massage (Abhyanga) is beneficial to the skin, so one should follow it regularly.
 As all the senses (Indriyas) are in close contact with the mind, when they remain healthy, the mind automatically becomes healthy.
 In this way oil massage (Abhyanga) keeps the body and mind healthy.1

-Regular oil massage (Abhyanga) improves blood circulation, induces better lymph movement, increases mobility and range of motion of the joints, stimulates or soothes the nervous system, enhances the condition of the skin, aids digestion and intestinal function, and relieves acute and chronic pain.2
+Regular oil massage (Abhyanga) improves blood circulation, induces better lymph & joints movement, increases mobility, stimulates and soothes the nervous system, enhances the condition of the skin, aids in digestion and intestinal function, and relieves acute and chronic pain.2